vordimous/scmusictheropy/content/docs/faq/_index.md

 ---
 title: FAQ
-excerpt: >-
-  In this section you'll find commonly asked questions regarding the Libris theme.
+excerpt: In this section you'll find commonly asked questions regarding the Libris theme.
 If you have questions, don’t hesitate to ask us directly.
 layout: docs
+weight:

 ---
 This is an example of the FAQ page.
+And a test

 <div class="note">
 <strong>Note:</strong>
 This is the demo content for demonstration purpose only.
 The primary function of this content is to show you what this theme can do.
 There is a more detailed explanation in the <strong>Getting Started</strong> section.
 </div>

 <hr />